20th December 2017.

 Local search is huge.
 So huge in fact that 67.7% of users searches, result in visiting a local business.

-If you’re business is a restaurant for example and someone passed your business but had never visited before, they may search for you online or on Facebook before visiting, to see what people have to say about your food and service.
+They may even search for you on Facebook before visiting, to see what people have to say about your food and service.

-If your restaurant has no presence online, you may have just lost yourself a customer.
+If this person cannot find any information about your restaurant online, you may have just lost yourself a customer.

 Facebook in particular has the power to solidify someone’s decision.
 If you have a business account (and you should), customers can visit your page, see your star rating and read the reviews that other Facebook users have submitted.

-There may come a time when someone is unhappy with your product or service and because social media is so accessible, many will choose to voice their opinion on your Facebook or Twitter page for example.
+As with any business, there will come a time when a customer has something to say.
+Good or bad, many will choose to voice their opinion on social media.
+This could be your Facebook or Twitter page for example.

-This may worry businesses, but actually you should take this opportunity to show all those that follow you online, that you have a working system to satisfy every customer – no matter the issue.
+Don't fear your customer.
+Take the opportunity to turn a negative into a positive.
+By communicating with customers online it also shows others that follow you, that you have a working system to satisfy every customer – no matter the issue.

 By addressing the issue head on and replying to customers on all these different social media platforms, it’s a great way of showing there are real people behind your social media.